Need to know

 The bottom line

-If you're under 30 and not a high income earner, there's no benefit to taking out health insurance unless you actually need it now.
+If you're under 30 and not a high income earner, there's no benefit to taking out private health insurance unless you actually need it now.
 If you do decide you need health insurance, you'll want to get the best policy for your needs.